 - You want to provide for your family or other heirs.

 - You want to save gift taxes, estate taxes, and probate costs.

 - You want your gift to make a difference at Bryn Mawr starting immediately.

 - You could consider a gift of $250,000 or more to benefit Bryn Mawr and your heirs.

 A charitable lead annuity trust is a separate taxable trust governed by an irrevocable trust agreement.
 You choose the trustee who is responsible for administering your lead trust and guiding the investment of its assets.

 A charitable lead annuity trust is an irrevocable arrangement.
 Once you transfer assets to create the trust, you cannot change your mind and get the assets back.
 This requirement assures that all of the payments promised in the trust agreement will go to support Bryn Mawr.

-Your lead annuity trust makes payments to Bryn Mawr each year of a fixed amount for the duration of its term.
-Your lead trust can make payments to more than one charity, if you wish.
+- A lead annuity trust makes payments to Bryn Mawr each year of a fixed amount for the duration of its term.
+A lead trust can make payments to more than one charity, if you wish.